DfE-R-Community/r-weekly-training/week-01-introduction-to-r/README.md

 -   Generally you should run each line as you write it, to make sure it works as you expect.

+## R Scripts

+-   This is your work - it should have everything
+    -   Downloading/importing data
+    -   Data cleaning
+    -   Outputs

 ## Maths ————————-

 Maths works similar to excel.